-The waveform sampling front end is preferable, including a preamplifier and a shaper as the analog front-end (AFE), a waveform sampling ADC in 10MSPS, a dedicated digital signal processing (DSP) and zero-suppression unit and an de-randomize event buffer for each channel.
-In order to meet the stringent requirements on the integration and the power consumption, a front-end ASIC will be developed in advanced 65nm CMOS process.
-The key specifications of the front-end ASIC are summarized in Table 1.
+The waveform sampling front end is preferable, including a preamplifier and a shaper as the analog front-end (AFE), a waveform sampling ADC in 10MSPS, a dedicated digital signal processing (DSP) and zero-suppression unit and a de-randomize event buffer for each channel.
+To satisfy the stringent requirements on the integration and the power consumption, a front-end ASIC will be developed in advanced 65nm CMOS process.
+The key specifications of the front-end ASIC are summarized in Table as follow.

-CMOS scales down in favor of digital circuits in terms of power and density.
-The power consumption of the DSP circuits reported in Ref.[3] was 4mW/ch in 130nm process and could be reduced by a factor at least of 2 by migrating the same design to 65nm.
-However this is not the same for the analog circuits.
+CMOS scales down in favor of digital circuits regarding power and density.
+The power consumption of the DSP circuits reported in Ref.[3] was 4mW/ch in a 130nm process and could be reduced by a factor of at least two by migrating the same design to 65nm.
+However, this is not the equivalent of the analog circuits.
 The design strategy for the front-end ASIC is to keep the analog part as simple as possible.
-The block diagram of the analog front-end and the successive approximation (SAR) ADCare shown in Fig.2 and Fig.3 respectively.
-The CR-RC shaper and the SAR ADC instead of pipeline ADC will be used for their simplicity in analog circuits and hence the higher power efficiency.
+The block diagram of the analog front-end and the successive approximation (SAR) ADCare shown in Fig.2 and

+Fig.3 respectively.
+The CR-RC shaper and the SAR ADC instead of pipeline ADC will be used for their simplicity in analog circuits and hence the higher power efficiency, hence the development of the low power front-end ASIC is essential.